Minoxidil for Beard Growth: The Scientific Guide for Maximum Results

 - The catagen phase is known as the “transitional phase.”
 In other words, when the baby hairs that are not yet permanent get pushed out to make way for stronger and more dense hair.
 These baby hairs as known as “vellus hair,” and the permanent hair that replaces them is known as “terminal hair.”

 - The telogen phase is known as the “resting phase.”
-In other words, the period of time when any given hair follicle is just chillin’.
+That is, the period of time when any given hair follicle is just chillin’.
 About 10-15% of all hair is in this phase.
 (7)

 Minoxidil for Beard Growth.